Makeup Tips for Headshots

 Before applying any makeup or concealer, my makeup artist used a cleansing facial wipe to ensure a clean palette.
-I have oily skin, so this wipe was great a cutting down the skin on my skin.
+I have oily skin, so this wipe was great at cutting down the skin on my skin.

 STEP 1: CONCEALER

 My makeup artist gave me the best tip and words to remember the importance of a concealer.
 Think of the concealer as an eraser.
 Concealer is perfect when you have acne or uneven skin and you want to have a clean fresh starting point for your makeup.
-It also helps to mask dark circles under the eye or large pores and cover blemishes visible to the skin.
+It also helps to mask dark circles under the eye or large pores and cover blemishes visible on the skin.

 Helpful Tip #1